2024 Solar Incentives Guide for Monroe, GA - Tax Credits & Rebates

 The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
 The new Clean Energy Credit extends until 2035.
 You can now apply for a 30% credit for solar systems installed between 2022 and 2032.
 This credit will then decrease annually until it expires.
 Beginning in 2023, it will also be easier to qualify for credits for energy storage systems under the new laws.

 More information about the new Inflation Reduction Act can be found here.
-Your local Monroe solar panel installer can answer any questions you have and explain how the new Clean Energy Credit will apply to you.
+Your local Monroe solar panel company can answer any questions you have and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives